mayajs/maya/README.md

   route: "/sample", // This route is equal to "/sample" }) export class SampleController {
-  // This is GET request equal to "/sample"
+  // This is a GET request equal to "/sample"
   @Get({ path: "/", validations: [] })
-  get(req: Request, res: Response, next: NextFunction) {
+  get(req: Request, res: Response, next: NextFunction): void {
     // Do some GET stuff here
   }

-  // This is GET request equal to "/sample/:id"
+  // This is a GET request equal to "/sample/:id"
   @Get({ path: "/:id", validations: [] })
-  get(req: Request, res: Response, next: NextFunction) {
+  getId(req: Request, res: Response, next: NextFunction): void {
     // Do some GET stuff here
   }

-  // This is POST request equal to "/sample/:id/:name"
+  // This is a POST request equal to "/sample/:id/:name"
   @Post({ path: "/:id/:name", validations: [] })
-  get(req: Request, res: Response, next: NextFunction) {
+  post(req: Request, res: Response, next: NextFunction): void {
     // Do some POST stuff here
   }

-  // This is PATCH request equal to "/sample/:id/custom-path"
+  // This is a PATCH request equal to "/sample/:id/custom-path"
   @Patch({ path: "/:id/custom-path", validations: [] })
-  get(req: Request, res: Response, next: NextFunction) {
+  patch(req: Request, res: Response, next: NextFunction): void {
     // Do some PATCH stuff here
   }

-  // This is PUT request equal to "/sample/:id"
+  // This is a PUT request equal to "/sample/:id"
   @Put({ path: "/:id", validations: [] })
-  get(req: Request, res: Response, next: NextFunction) {
+  put(req: Request, res: Response, next: NextFunction): void {
     // Do some PUT stuff here
   }

-  // This is DELETE request equal to "/sample/:id"
+  // This is a DELETE request equal to "/sample/:id"
   @Delete({ path: "/:id", validations: [] })
-  get(req: Request, res: Response, next: NextFunction) {
+  delete(req: Request, res: Response, next: NextFunction): void {
     // Do some DELETE stuff here
   }
 }